 The hotspot to be seen at night is 20 Stories, located at the top of a high-rise building and boasting brilliant views over the entire city.
 For a laugh with cheap and honest drinks, look no further than the Frog and Bucket comedy club.

 If you love a bit of glamour, book a room at indie boutique Cow Hollow Hotel in the heart of the Northern Quarter.
 The rooms are modern, without losing the charm of their restored Victorian textile factory setting.
 Indulge in the complimentary bubbly and snacks delivered to your door during ‘Prosecco Hour’.
-While Hotel Gotham is more like the roaring 20s Manhattan than modern day Manchester.
+While Hotel Gotham is more reminiscent of the roaring 20s in NYC than modern day Manchester.
 Its rooms are decorated to mirror the era and create a luxurious feel.
 There’s even a rooftop bar and private members club looking over the impressive city skyline.

 Manchester International Festival, June